cpmpercussion/impsy-rpi-image-maker/README.md

 That's it!
 That should take a while, go get a coffee.

+## Testing

+You should be able to:

+- SSH to the pi at `pi@impsypi.local`
+- Test that the systemd services are working:
+  - `sudo systemd status impsy-run.service`
+  - `sudo systemd status impsy-web.service`
+- View the IMPSY web UI at `http://impsypi.local:4000` or `http://169.254.1.107:4000`

 ## Save SD card image and compress it

 Once you have verified that everything is working, time to suck off this image, basically following [these instructions](https://github.com/monsieurborges/raspberry-pi/blob/master/setup/clone-sd-card.md).